Where are Milky Way's Hadronic PeVatrons?: Overview of Very High Energy Emission

 An important observable is the grammage that CRs accumulate before escaping the Milky Way, which is constrained by data on the secondary-to-primary ratio~\cite{1990A&A...233...96E, 2013PhRvL.111u1101B}:

-Above 65 GeV/nucleon, observations are consistent with a power law of $\delta=0.33$ (at lower energies, the index is somewhat larger), but detailed constraints are available only below 3~TeV/nucleon, inducing uncertainties~\cite{2016PhRvL.117w1102A}.
-Nevertheless, we assume that the scaling $X \propto (E_p)^{-0.33}$ holds up to the knee, as is expected for CRs that scatter with external turbulence (as opposed to turbulence generated by CRs themselves)~\cite{2012PhRvL.109f1101B, 2013JCAP...07..001A}.
+Above 65 GeV/nucleon, observations are consistent with a power law of $\delta=0.33$ (at lower energies, the index is somewhat larger), but detailed constraints are available only below 3~TeV/nucleon, inducing uncertainties~\cite{2016PhRvL.117w1102A}. {Also note that the slope for the B/C ratio can differ from the slope for the grammage.} Nevertheless, we assume that the scaling $X \propto (E_p)^{-0.33}$ holds up to the knee, as is expected for CRs that scatter with external turbulence (as opposed to turbulence generated by CRs themselves)~\cite{2012PhRvL.109f1101B, 2013JCAP...07..001A}. {(Shortly below, we discuss uncertainties due to this assumption.)}

 The Milky Way CR production rate can be estimated from the observed flux as